- What is an SFRG?

 - Treasurer job description (.pdf)

-The Army Community Service Family Readiness Group (FRG) Center serves the Fort Bragg Community.
+The Army Community Service Soldier and Family Readiness Group (SFRG) Center serves the Fort Bragg Community.
 Soldiers and Families now have a location where it is possible to host meetings, schedule a VTC (secure and unsecured), utilize computers, printers, copiers, and much more!
 Staff members are always available to assist you.
 Come by today!
-View the Family Readiness Group Center brochure (.pdf).
+View the Soldier and Family Readiness Group Center brochure (.pdf).